 Why is the work necessary?

-While safe for travel, the 56-year-old bridge is deteriorating and long-term repairs are needed to extend the life of the bridge.
+While safe for travel, the 57-year-old bridge is deteriorating and long-term repairs are needed to extend the life of the bridge.

 The significant overhaul is necessary to maintain this important cross-river connection.
-About 90,000 drivers daily rely on the iconic bridge to travel between Indiana and Kentucky.
+About 90,000 drivers rely on the iconic bridge to travel between Indiana and Kentucky on a daily basis.
 Without these extensive repairs, there will be increasing maintenance needs, costs and potential disruptions in travel.

 Will the bridge remain open during the work?

 The Indiana Department of Transportation (INDOT) and the Kentucky Transportation Cabinet (KYTC) are committed to delivering a safe and cost-effective project while working to minimize disruption to drivers.
-The Project Team will explore multiple options for construction, including lane closures and complete closure of the bridge.
+The project team is recommending a plan that will limit full closure of the bridge to only 54 total days of the estimated 843 total days of work.

 When will a contractor be selected?

-A contractor is expected to be selected by fall 2020.
+A contractor is expected to be selected in December 2020.
 This is a design-build best value project, which means price is not the only criteria that will determine which contractor is selected.
 This project delivery method invites innovative solutions to reduce impacts to the public.

 When will construction begin?